A giant ball of colourful yarn with the Bradford skyline around the edge of it against a blue sky.

 A spectacular fabric creation rolls into a new home at the Bradford Industrial Museum.

-A Good Yarn is quite the sight – a humungous yarn ball, three metres high and wide.
+A Good Yarn is quite the sight – a gigantic yarn ball, three metres high and wide.
 It was created in May and June by 2,500 residents of BD10, who plaited vast quantities of found and donated fabric into a kilometre-long rope and then wound it into a ball.
 And following its rolls through the streets of BD10 (on 12 July) and the city centre (on 26 July, part of BD:Festival 2025), the yarn ball is going on display at Bradford Industrial Museum.

 This special temporary exhibition features the ball itself – the brainchild of artist Luke Jerram, working in partnership with theatre company Bloomin’ Buds and created with the people of Bradford.
 Alongside it, you can hear a new soundscape stitched together by the Broken Orchestra that features stories and memories from many of the people and community groups who made the ball – from primary schoolchildren to elderly churchgoers.